Coopydood/ultimate-macOS-KVM/README.md

 All of the dependencies, both required and optional, are listed below.

 > [!IMPORTANT]
 > The package names listed below are examples on an Arch-based system.
-Your distro may be different!
+Your distribution may be different!

 <b>Required</b>
 <ul>